-Last week at my family’s traditional Thanksgiving dinner Uncle Richard was missing from the table.
-I am sure he would have been there if he could have been but he was dead, having wrapped his car around a light pole earlier this year.
+Last year, at my family’s traditional Thanksgiving dinner, Uncle Richard was missing from the table.
+I’m sure he would have been there if he could, but he was dead, having wrapped his car around a light pole.

-Despite his quirkiness, to an outsider his life had pretty much played out by the book.
-Star football player in high school, into the military for a couple of years, college degree, and then a steady job with a solid East Coast company.
+Despite his quirks, to an outsider, Dick’s life followed a familiar playbook.
+Football star in high school, military for a couple of years, college, and then a solid job with a venerable East Coast company.

 But a closer examination revealed a guy who had demons to fight.
-There was a reckless streak to him that constantly put at risk all the things he had worked so hard for in his life.
+He possessed a reckless streak that constantly put at risk all the things he had worked so hard for.

-The pattern was always the same.
-His life would go for years at a time without incident and then out of the blue he’d inject a massive dose of bad judgment into it and nearly go off the rails.
+The pattern was always the same, years at a time would go by without incident, then out of the blue he’d inject a massive dose of bad judgment into his life and nearly go off the rails.

-Once after a night of partying with his friends he pulled his BMW over by the side of the road to “take a rest.”
+Once, after a night of partying with his friends, he pulled his BMW over to the side of the road to “take a rest.”
 Two weeks later he awoke from his coma.

-His story was that he had lit up a cigar and then dropped it on the floor mat, which started the fire.
-However the police report made mention of an “accelerant” of some kind and there was speculation, in hushed tones of course, that it was actually some sort of botched Viking style funeral pyre attempt.
+The story was that he lit a cigar and dropped it on the floor mat, sparking the fire.
+However, a police report made mention of an accelerant, and there was speculation, in hushed tones of course, that it was really a botched attempt at Viking style funeral pyre.

 “Hey buddy…how are you doing?